 2. The Focus Is on Calories, Not Nutrients

 What you eat can have a major impact on your health.
 Studies show that heart disease, diabetes, certain types of cancer, eye conditions and even some birth defects can be prevented through a healthy diet and lifestyle.

 One of the major problems with the CICO diet is that the emphasis is on how many calories you eat rather than the nutrients in your diet.
 This can lead to some major problems, ranging from protein deficiency to a lack of certain essential nutrients that your body needs, such as calcium, potassium and iron.

-Nutritional deficiencies are associated with a host of health problems, such as impaired immune function, neurological problems and osteoporosis.
-(9, 10, 11) Instead of focusing solely on the amount of calories you consume, a healthy diet should be well-balanced and include a wide array of nutrients to ensure you meet your daily needs.
+Instead of focusing solely on the amount of calories you consume, a healthy diet should be well-balanced (with the three macronutrients — carbs, fat and protein — taking up at least 20 percent of the daily calories) and include a wide array of nutrients to ensure you meet your daily needs.

 3. There Are Other Factors to Consider

 The CICO diet oversimplifies an incredibly complex subject.
 The truth is that weight loss is multifactorial, and eating too many calories is not always the reason behind overweight or obesity.

 Hypothyroidism, for example, is a common contributor to weight gain.
 Other causes of unintentional weight gain include hormone changes, fluid retention, the use of certain medications, and conditions like Cushing’s syndrome and polycystic ovary syndrome.